Why is my Puppy Throwing Up? Puppy Vomiting Causes & Solutions

 Just as with humans, a puppy vomiting can signal something as simple as a queasy stomach or a bigger issue like an infection or intestinal blockage.
 Figuring out why your puppy keeps throwing up can help you address the problem effectively.

 For instance, eating or drinking something poisonous or toxic can be an immediate concern.
-If your puppy has eaten chocolate, which is toxic to dogs, or chemicals such as antifreeze, you’ll need to get them to an emergency veterinarian immediately.
+If your puppy has eaten chocolate, which is toxic to dogs, it's crucial to be aware of the signs of chocolate poisoning in dogs.
+And in such cases, or if they've ingested chemicals such as antifreeze, you’ll need to get them to an emergency veterinarian immediately.
 However, if the puppy has simply developed motion sickness from a car ride or eaten a big meal, the vomiting may pass on its own.

 Common Causes of Puppy Vomiting